 Although there can be overlap, the focus of a durable power is on who decides; the focus of a living will is on what the decision should be.
 A living will is limited to care during terminal illness or permanent unconsciousness, while a patient advocate may also have authority in circumstances of temporary disability.

-Are there advantages to each type?
 A durable power of attorney for health care may be more flexible because your patient advocate can respond to unexpected circumstances, but a living will might be honored without the presence of a third person making the actual decision.

-Is a living will legally binding on health care providers?
 Although 47 states have statutes giving living wills legal force, Michigan has not passed such a law.
 However, based on a Michigan court decision, there is an argument living wills are binding in this state.
 No one, however, can provide absolute assurance your wishes will be honored.

-Can I have both a durable power of attorney for health care and a living will?
 Yes.
 Your patient advocate can read your living will as an expression of your wishes.
 The living will might also be valuable if your patient advocate were unavailable when a decision needs to be made.

-What is a do-not-resuscitate (DNR) order?
 A do-not-resuscitate order is a written document in which you express your wish that if your breathing and heartbeat cease, you want no one to attempt to resuscitate you.